 Breakfast & Snacks at Papagayo Golden Palms’ Restaurant

 Papagayo Golden Palms has a lovely, open-air restaurant off the lobby where guests can enjoy a delicious daily breakfast while looking out over the pool terrace or the Pacific Ocean.
-Each morning, we could choose from one of 3 included meal options or upgrade to the “Chef’s Specialties” for an additional price.
+Each morning, we could choose from 3 included meal options or upgrade to the “Chef’s Specialties” for an additional fee.

 We stayed for three days, which gave us the chance to try all three breakfast options: